 You will be asked to enter your business name at which point it will identify any existing businesses that might be yours.
 You can either select to claim a current listing or create a new listing.

 Let’s look at Google’s suggestions to optimise your listing and improve your local ranking:

-The more information you provide, the more valuable your GMB listing is to people searching.
-Hence why Google wants you to fill out as much as you can including category, address, phone, email, payment types, and more.
+The more information you provide, the more valuable your GMB profile is to people searching.
+Hence why Google wants you to fill out as much as you can including category, address, phone number, email, payment types, and more.
 But make sure it’s accurate and consistent with your website and other prominent online listings!

 There have been some recent additions that you should complete if they’re relevant to your business including description, services, and attributes.